Can metformin help with weight loss? Benefits, risks, and what to know

 • Oral steroids such as dexamethasone, methylprednisolone, and prednisone

-Medications not included in these lists may also cause possible interactions.
-Tell your healthcare provider about all medications, both prescription and over-the-counter, and vitamins or supplements (including herbal supplements) you take before taking metformin.
+This is not an exhaustive list.
+Medications not included here may also cause possible interactions.
+Tell your healthcare provider about all medications (both prescription and over-the-counter), vitamins, or supplements you take before taking metformin.

-Metformin is available both generically and under the brand names Fortamet, Glucophage, Glumetza, and Riomet.
+Metformin is available as a generic and under the brand names Fortamet, Glucophage, Glumetza, and Riomet.
 It comes in both regular and extended-release formulas.
-It is also an ingredient in many combination-therapy pills with other diabetes medications.
+It is also an ingredient in many combination therapy pills with other diabetes medications.

 Your healthcare provider will determine an appropriate dose.
 They may choose to start you at a lower amount and gradually increase your dose to reduce the risk of side effects.